Project Harimau

 I will not exaggerate when I write that I have been waiting for this chance for not long weeks, not months, but years.

 In the extreme "Covid" era, I decided to take a risk and overcome all the pitfalls that accompanied the preparations and the journey itself, and set out for my "striped dream" in Sumatra.
-For many years, I was attracted by the idea of taking one of the few high-resolution photos of the Sumatran tiger!
+For many years, I was attracted by the idea of taking one of the few high-resolution photos of the Sumatran tiger(Panthera tigris sumatrae)!

 I returned in March of the following year and collected the remains of no longer functioning traps - mostly fortunately only because of the discharged batteries.
 I decided to leave two sets in the border zone of NP G.Leuser and take the remaining two to the area of Hadabuan Hill, where a real expert of the Sumatran tigers and the rainforest itself - Haray Sam Munthe - will help me with the setup.